Sylius/Sylius/book/architecture.rst

         $products->setMaxPerPage(3);
         $products->setCurrentPage($request->query->get('page', 1));

-        // Now you can returns products to template and iterate over it to get products from current page.
+        // Now you can return products to template and iterate over it to get products from current page.
     }

 Paginator can be created for a specific criteria and with desired sorting.